romi/romi-robots-docs/docs/wip-peter/index.md

 image.save("test.jpg")
 ```

-The exposure `Camera.create("camera")` returns a new camera object.
-It
+The expression `Camera.create("camera")` returns a new camera
-will look for the camera called "camera".
-You may have a set-up where
+object.
+It will look on the network for an available camera called
-you want to use several cameras and then you should give them
+"camera".
+If you have a set-up where that uses several cameras and
-different names, like "left-camera" and "right-camera", for example.
+then you should give them different names, like "left-camera" and

-Behind the scenes, `Camera.create` will figure out where the camera is
+"right-camera", for example.
+Behind the scenes, `Camera.create` will
-located on your local network, create a connection to it, and
+figure out where the camera is located on your local network, create a
-send/receive commands, such as the "grab" command.
+connection to it, and send/receive commands, such as the "grab"
+command above that captures and downloads an image.
+The method `grab`

-The method `grab` returns an image using the PIL package.
+returns an image using the [PIL package](https://pillow.readthedocs.io/en/stable/index.html).

 Similarly, to interact with a CNC, you can do the following: